Dog Adrenal Glands

 A benign (or tumor that is not cancerous) is called a adenoma.
 It can still cause problems such as the over production of hormones.

-Treatment for a tumor includes surgery.
-There is a medication available called mitotane.
+Treatment for a tumor on the dog adrenal glands includes surgery and the use of a medication called mitotane.

 A natural homeopathic remedy is also available for additional canine adrenal support.
 It contains ingredients known for their ability to provide some short term help with adrenal fatigue.
 It is also known to support the functioning of the entire endocrine system.
 The product is PetAlive Adrenal Super-Boost.
 The manufactures web site is a good source of additional information on natural alternative remedies for the dog adrenal glands and related problems.